act65/masters-thesis/proposal/proposal.md

 Model-based learning (with partial information)

-- How to build memory with structure? (graph nets, ... or 2d and then generalise?)
+- Build a [differentiable neural computer]() with locally structured memory.
+(2d and then generalise?)
 - Is the ability to localise oneself necessary to efficiently solve partial information decision problems?
 - In model-based learning the model must learn its our approximation of the policy being followed.
 This seems wasteful, how can we avoid this?
 - Off-policy correction for curiosity.
 The exploration policy may influence the dynamics observed, that needs to be corrected.